rahathossain690/Nobackchat/README.md

 # Nobackchat
 Simple REST API Backend for chat application built with MongoDB and Node.js.
 Feel free to use it for your front-end chat application.
-Hopefully I will try to provide a running API for any Chat-Application to use later on.

 ## To use
 1. Install node and npm.
-2. Clone / Fork this project and install dependencies via command ```npm install```
+2. Clone / Fork this project and install dependencies via command `npm install`
 3. To enble email verification please go through necessery processes.
-4. Setup .env file with currect varriables.
+4. Setup .env file with from .env_demo file.

 # End points
 Let us define url for this.